Kyelin25/sdmx-friendly/information_model/DataStructureDefinitions/DataSet.md

 publishedBy: [DataProvider](../OrganisationSchemes/DataProvider.md) (ZeroOrOne) - Association to the DataProvider that reports/publishes the data.

 attachedAttribute: [AttributeValue](AttributeValue.md) (ZeroOrMany) - Association to the AttributeValues relating to the DataSet.

+content: [ContentConstraint](../Constraints/ContentConstraint.md) (ZeroOrMany) - Associates the metadata that constrains the content to be found in a data or metadata source linked to the ConstrainableArtefact.

+attachment: [AttachmentConstraint](../Constraints/AttachmentConstraint.md) (ZeroOrMany) - Associates the metadata that constrains the valid content of a ConstrainableArtefact to which metadata may be attached.